 Select this option and press <Enter> to discard all the changes and return to the AMI BIOS Utility Program.

 Restore Defaults

-To set this feature, select Restore Defaults from the Exit menu and press <Enter>.
-These are manufacture default settings designed for maximum system performance but not for maximum stability.
+Select Restore Defaults from the Exit menu and press <Enter> to load manufacture default settings for your system to maximize system performance but not stability.

 Save As User Defaults